-Here is the free chapter of my upcoming book tentatively titled, “Secrets of Successful Public Speaking: How to Become a Great Speaker.”
-You may share your thoughts about this book on social media channels including Facebook, Twitter, LinkedIn and Google+.
+Here is the free chapter of my award-winning book, “Secrets of Successful Public Speaking: How to Become a Great Speaker.”
+You may share your thoughts about this book on social media channels including Facebook, Twitter, and LinkedIn.

 Welcome to Secrets of Successful Public Speaking: How to Become a Great Speaker.
-Basically I author books on executive education, coaching and leadership.
+Basically, I author books on executive education, coaching, and leadership.
 But this book is on public speaking skills to deliver your presentations successfully without any anxiety.
-As an international keynote speaker, I have been thinking to author a book on this topic for many years but I was preoccupied with other commitments that include training, research and consultancy.
+As an international keynote speaker, I have been thinking to author a book on this topic for many years but I was preoccupied with other commitments that include training, research, and consultancy.
 In fact, speaking is different from writing.
 Additionally, to author a book on public speaking skills requires a lot of time and above all, passion.
-Since I am on a sabbatical currently, I decided to author a book on it to cater to educators, entrepreneurs, learners and leaders to improve their public speaking skills.
+Since I am on a sabbatical currently, I have authored this on it to cater to educators, entrepreneurs, learners, and leaders to improve their public speaking skills.

 I am mostly self-taught because I don’t have any mentor or guru.
-During my 35 years of diversified experience that includes military, teaching, training, research and consultancy, I observed several speakers.
-Additionally, I have learnt public speaking from my successes and failures and, of course, more from my failures.
-Hence, I share with you my successes and failures so that you can adopt my successful practices and learn lessons from my failures to become a great speaker and presenter.
+During my 38 years of diversified experience that includes military, teaching, training, research, and consultancy, I observed several speakers.
+Additionally, I have learned public speaking from my successes and failures and, of course, more from my failures.
+Hence, I share with you my successes and failures to enable you to adopt my successful practices and learn lessons from my failures to become a great speaker and presenter.

 Is Public Speaking an Art or Craft?

 Most people are afraid of speaking in public places.
-Study shows that people are scared of two things — first on death and second on public speaking.
-It is basically the fear that they might make mistakes or others might make fun of them, if their speeches go wrong.
+Study shows that people are scared of two things—first on death and second on public speaking.
+It is basically the fear that they might make mistakes or others might make fun of them if their speeches go wrong.
 Hence, people hesitate to speak in public places.
 Of course, there are many other reasons why people are apprehensive to speak in public places.
-Several thinkers have doubts whether public speaking is an art or craft.
+Several thinkers have doubts about whether public speaking is an art or craft.
 The fact is that public speaking is both an art and craft.

 Is Public Speaking a Talent or Skill?